AIMLDev726/ragpack/examples/README.md

 **What you'll build:** A company knowledge base with HR policies, API docs, and FAQs

 ### [02_advanced_features.ipynb](02_advanced_features.ipynb)
-**For power users.** Explore advanced RAGPack capabilities:
+**For power users.** Explore advanced ragpackai capabilities:
 - Working with different AI providers (Google, Groq, Cerebras)
 - Encryption and security features
 - Performance optimization techniques
 - Error handling and troubleshooting
 - Best practices for production use

-**What you'll learn:** How to optimize RAGPack for different use cases and scale
+**What you'll learn:** How to optimize ragpackai for different use cases and scale

 ### [03_real_world_examples.ipynb](03_real_world_examples.ipynb)
-**Production-ready examples.** See RAGPack in action for real applications:
+**Production-ready examples.** See ragpackai in action for real applications:
 - Customer support knowledge base
 - Technical documentation assistant
 - Personal knowledge management system